rkjcollab/imputation_snakemake/README.md

 to_build: "hg38"  # either "hg19" or "hg38"
 imp:  "mich_hla_v2"  # should be 'topmed', 'mich_hla_v1', 'mich_hla_v2', 'mich_1kg_p3_v5'
 ```

+Note that for TOPMed imputation, the 'population' option is set to 'all', which means allele
+frequencies will be compared between the input data and the TOPMed panel to generate a QC
+report.
+For Michigan imputation, the 'population' option is set to 'off', since (at least
+for 1000G whole genome imputation) there is no good option for allele frequency comparison
+for mixed populations.
+Either way, imputation results should not be affected.

 ### Step 1